Syncing Zentyal CA between two Zentyal servers

 To do so edit in SERVER A /var/lib/zentyal/.ssh/authorized_keys, and add prior to the ssh-rsa this:

-from="SERVER-B-IP" ssh-rsa dasghgdgh+RqUVx5wzgnaMxH2Km5KRx0Wzvsa5YvxjwERVVXs2mUEes5mDpoDMX9pUAwKqPCS5C
+1from="SERVER-B-IP" ssh-rsa dasghgdgh+RqUVx5wzgnaMxH2Km5KRx0Wzvsa5YvxjwERVVXs2mUEes5mDpoDMX9pUAwKqPCS5C

-jhfg/Pr5jqH+jhfjfgj/jhfgjh+9kErROS1z root@hostname
+3jhfg/Pr5jqH+jhfjfgj/jhfgjh+9kErROS1z root@hostname

 2. Ensuring that only rsync is used for this ssh connection: